dougtoppin/presentation-aws-cloudformation-ecs/PITCHME.md

 +++

-* Start with an existing set of templates rather than create your own from scratch
+* Start with an existing set of templates rather than creating your own from scratch

 +++